 According to a Smarsh blog post, FINRA has cracked down on financial advisors’ use of personal devices, email addresses, and apps in customer communications.
 The regulatory authority’s Rule 4511 requires that members preserve accurate books and records, as well as business-related client communications, for at least six years; many of the recent violations cited involve unlogged text messages that led to incomplete recordkeeping.
 Moreover, regulators are seeing the exchange of confidential information across such devices or channels, including details like account performance, dates of birth, and social security numbers.
 This is a clear breach of FINRA’s Rule 2010, which requires members to “observe high standards of commercial honor.”

-In Kavanagh’s case, Park Avenue Securities maintained a texting policy, which was violated when Kavanagh sent unapproved messages without firm supervision.
+In Kavanagh’s case, Park Avenue Securities maintained a texting policy.
 Though it is unclear what information was being sent, FINRA’s expectation of registered representatives is to “know, understand, and comply with your firm’s compliance procedures.”

 What is a Series 7 license?